oatmealine/purplewaffle/readme.md

         "whitelist": false, //whether you want the command to be only executable by permissions in the list below "list": [] //the list of permissions able to execute the command (d.js permissions and OWNER for owner-only) },
+    "clientPermissions": { //same as permissions, except permissions the bot needs to execute the command "whitelist": false,
+        "list": ["SEND_MESSAGES"]
+    },
     "event": "message", //what event to add the script to "description": "evaluate a piece of code" //the description (used in help.js) }